 There are now several routes available to receive twice weekly testing.

-- Collect a test from a pharmacy – A new pharmacy collect service is now available in Somerset with 40 pharmacies signed up and more to come online soon.
-You will be able to use this if you are over the age of 18 without symptoms.
+- Collect a test from a pharmacy – You will be able to use this service if you are over the age of 18 without symptoms.
 Participating pharmacies will provide a box of 7 rapid tests to use twice a week at home.
-Find a pharmacy where you can collect tests.

-Pharmacies signed up for assisted testing so far can be found below*:
+Pharmacies signed up for assisted testing can be found below*:

 |Eightlands Ltd||Cranleigh Gardens Pharmacy||Cranleigh Gardens, Bridgwater||TA6 5JS|